 The core idea of dropshipping is to shorten the supply chain.
 You don't store and don’t ship goods.
 Instead of this, you have a list of suppliers.

 A marketplace is a space for sellers where they find customers.
 The clearest example is Amazon.com or a b2b marketplace, where businesses sell services or goods to other companies.
-This strategy suits a long-term growth.
+This strategy suits long-term growth.

 Let’s consider them closely!